-- 10. What are the other drunk driving penalties in NV?
+- 10. What are the other drunk driving penalties?

-DUI School is an eight (8) hour course warning of the dangers of driving under the influence.
-Nevada judges order all first-time DUI offenders to take the class.
+DUI School is an eight (8) hour education program warning of the dangers of driving under the influence.
+Nevada judges order all first-time drunk driving offenders to take the class.
 Depending on the case, judges typically give defendants three to six months to complete the course.

 Defendants may attend the course either online or in an actual classroom.
-After a defendant pleads guilty (or “no contest”) to driving under the influence in Las Vegas, the court clerk will give the defendant information about where and how he/she can complete the program.
+After a defendant pleads guilty (or “no contest”) to driving under the influence in Las Vegas, the court clerk will give the defendant information about where and how he/she can complete the program.1

-Note that second-time drunk driving offenders are usually not sentenced to the eight-hour DUI School.
-Instead, they may be ordered to complete a longer drug and alcohol education course.
-Meanwhile, defendants suffering from addiction may be eligible to do DUI Court, which is a very intensive rehabilitation program that spans months or years.
+Note that second-time drunk driving offenders are usually not sentenced to the eight-hour course.
+Instead, they may be ordered to complete a longer substance abuse and alcohol awareness education course.
+Meanwhile, defendants suffering from addiction may be eligible to do DUI Court, which is a very intensive rehabilitation program that spans years.2

 1.1.
 Coroner’s DUI Program

-Certain DUI defendants in Clark County are ordered to complete not only a DUI class but also a Coroner’s DUI Program.
-Judges typically impose this extra penalty if the defendant’s BAC is .18 or higher.
+Certain DUI defendants in Clark County are ordered to complete not only a Nevada DUI course but also a Coroner’s DUI Program.
+Judges typically impose this extra penalty if the defendant’s BAC is 0.18% or higher.

 The Coroner’s Program is done in person at the Coroner’s Office.
 (During COVID-19, judges may suspend or delay this requirement.)
 Students are required to view images of corpses of victims in drunk or drugged driving collisions.
-Students do not witness an actual autopsy.
+Students do not witness an actual autopsy.3

-Probably.
-Even when the defendant’s charge gets lessened to reckless driving as part of a plea bargain, judges usually still impose first-time DUI penalties including a DUI class.
+Even when the defendant’s charge gets lessened to reckless driving as part of a plea bargain, judges usually still impose first-time drunk driving penalties including a DUI class.

-The online course is a series of lessons followed by review questions and a final exam at the end.
+Nevada online DUI school is a series of lessons followed by review questions and a final exam at the end.
 This online course is more intensive than traffic school.

 The in-class program is a combination of: